Home: bestmedicalaid.co.za

 Knowing what a medical aid does not cover is as important as understanding its benefits.

-Upon joining a medical scheme, your application is underwritten and may have waiting periods imposed.
+When joining a medical scheme, your application is underwritten and may have waiting periods imposed.

-Anything from 3-months for everything, up to 12-months for specific conditions.
+Anything from 3 months for everything, up to 12 months for specific conditions.

 If you are already pregnant, the scheme will exclude your pregnancy for a year - but will cover your child from birth.

-Lower cost plans have more exclusions like no joint replacements, specialised dentistry etc.
+Remember that lower cost plans have more exclusions like no joint replacements, specialised dentistry etc.

 Affordable dental insurance South AfricaSpecialised Dental treatments can be extremely expensive!